Collage-CMS/mu/README.md

 <foo/>
 ```

 Nodes with tag names that start with `$` are reserved for other applications.
-The `markup` function will drop special nodes that it does not recognize.
+The `xml()` function will drop special nodes that it does not recognize.

 A `$cdata` node will not escape it's content as is usual in XML and HTML.
 A `$raw` node is very useful for adding string content that already contains markup.